 Specifically, when a consulter has requested a prior consultation before the investigation start date, the Senior Officer for the Leniency Program will inform them of the time order of their application if the application is made at the time of the prior consultation.
-On the other hand, when a consulter has requested a prior consultation on or after the investigation start date, the Senior Officer for the Leniency Program will inform them of the possibility of being granted a reduction in surcharges if the application is made at the time of the prior consultation.
+On the other hand, when a consulter has requested a prior consultation on or after the investigation start date, the Senior Officer for the Leniency Program will inform them of the prior consultation is such as requested a reduction in surcharges if the application is made at the time of the prior consultation.